 From your hotel the small historic town of El Quseir (population approx 40,000 ) makes for a great half or full day excursion.
-El Quseir is the Red Sea's oldest port and dates back to Pharaonic times and has a fascinating but largely forgotten history.
+El Quseir is the Red Sea’s oldest port and dates back to Pharaonic times and has a fascinating but largely forgotten history.

 The fishing harbour’s narrow side streets lead up to an area of tourist bazars flanking the main street, Sharia Gomhuriya, which ascends to an unmissable and impressive Ottoman citadel.

-Steven's limousine Service offers to pick you up from your hotel just after lunch and take you back after sunset.
-The two way journey from most hotels (excluding only the few which lie a long way south of Marsa Alam) is just 15 euro per person for a group of three or more or 20 euro per person for two.
+Steven’s limousine Service offers to pick you up from your hotel just after lunch and take you back after sunset.
+The two way journey (as of summer 2019 ) from most hotels (excluding only the few which lie a long way south of Marsa Alam) is just 55 euro for a trip, meaning that for three passengers it would be less than 19 euros for each person..

 You can easily save that money and more on the shopping prices in town which are much cheaper than inside the hotels.
 For more information email firstname.lastname@example.org.

 EL QUSEIR CASTLE

 The fort of El Quseir lies on high ground in what is now the centre of town.
 Coming from Marsa Alam jump out of your taxi near the petrol station and then it’s a five minute walk up the hill.
 Coming the other way from Safaga you can’t miss it as you follow the one way main road in to town.

 Your attention is immediately arrested by the muzzels of two potruding cannon.
 Brought by the French to protect the town and harbour, they now overlook visitors as they shop in the bazaars beneath.
 Only one of them is actually of French manufacture, the other is probably of Dutch origin.